scala-js/scala-js-website/doc/sbt/js-envs.md

 We'd like to stress here again, that you need to separately install Node.js and PhantomJS if you would like to use these environments.

+## <a name="phantomjs-arguments"></a> Passing arguments to PhantomJS

+You can pass command-line arguments to the PhantomJS interpreter like this:

+{% highlight scala %}
+ScalaJSKeys.postLinkJSEnv := new scala.scalajs.sbtplugin.env.phantomjs.PhantomJSEnv(
+    Seq("arg1", "arg2"))
+{% endhighlight %}

 ## <a name="node-on-ubuntu"></a> Node.js on Ubuntu

 On Ubuntu, the Node.js command from the [nodejs package](http://packages.ubuntu.com/utopic/nodejs) is called `nodejs` instead of `node` (when installed through the package manager).
 This will make the Node.js environment fail (since it simply calls `node`).